top of page

 Believing this myth can damage your writing in several ways.

 First, failing to use the word But to start a sentence will stifle natural flow.
-If the info in the next sentence contrasts with the info you’ve just written, you want to alert the reader to that fact.
+If the information in the next sentence contrasts with what you just wrote, you want to alert the reader to that fact.
 If the word But is missing from your bag of writing tricks, you’re stuck with using “However + comma” to start the next sentence or “On the other hand” or “In contrast.”

-When a good old “But” would jolt your reader and announce the upcoming contrast.
+A good old “But” jolts the reader and announces the contrast.

 Second, failing to break this so-called rule leads to a reluctance to debunk other bunk.
 Have mercy on your style if you never use a sentence fragment.
 Woe be unto your readers if you never split an infinitive.
 And say goodbye to emphasis and transition if you blindly believe you should never use the passive voice.

 And third, you’ll deny yourself one of the best organization-signalling devices if you refuse to start a sentence with And.
 Above I wrote about damaging your writing in several ways.
 The “And third” alerted you to the end of the list.
-Note: Read the last sentence of the preceding paragraph and see how my frontloaded And tagged the sentence as the last of three showing the consequences of failing to dishonor writing myths.
+For another example, read the last sentence of the preceding paragraph and see how my front-loaded And tagged the sentence as the last of three showing the consequences of failing to thumb your nose at writing myths.

 Learn More: Write Better Right Now